UCAS code: B401

 On this course you'll take food science modules to understand the challenges of food manufacturing.
 Your studies will cover a range of topics, including:

-You can attend career events to meet key employers and successful alumni from various sectors.
-Additionally, you can gain work experience in your field of interest, where you can develop your professional skills and gain experience in research and lab work.
-You'll graduate one step closer to realising your future career aspirations.
+You can attend events to meet employers and successful alumni from various sectors.
+You can gain work experience in your field of interest, where you’ll develop your skills and gain experience in research and lab work.

 The course is accredited by the Association for Nutrition (AfN), which is recognised by key employers in the food, nutrition and health sectors.
 The course curriculum is set by the AfN and you can become Associate Nutritionists, enhancing your employability prospects.